How to Boost Your Dog's Immune System

 Watch for these indicators that your dog's immunity may need support.
 Frequent infections, especially recurring skin, ear, or urinary tract infections, suggest immune compromise.
 Slow wound healing means the immune repair process is underperforming.
 Chronic skin problems like recurring hot spots, yeast infections, or persistent itching often indicate immune imbalance.
 Frequent digestive upset, including recurring diarrhea, vomiting, or gas beyond what's explained by diet, may reflect gut-immune dysfunction.
 Low energy and lethargy that aren't explained by age or obvious illness can be immune-related.
 Recurring respiratory infections, including kennel cough or frequent colds, suggest weakened first-line defenses.

 If you notice several of these signs, consult your vet for a comprehensive health evaluation.
-Blood work can reveal specific immune markers that guide treatment.
+Blood work can help your veterinarian look for patterns that guide next steps.

 Frequently Asked Questions